Lemon Water in the Morning – Real Benefits or Just Hype?

 Common Myths About Lemon Water

-Despite its real benefits, lemon water is often praised for health claims that don’t hold up to scientific scrutiny.
+Despite its tangible benefits, lemon water is often praised for health claims that don’t hold up to scientific scrutiny.
 Two of the most common myths are that it detoxifies the body and alkalizes the system.

 The Downsides of Drinking Lemon Water

-While lemon water is generally safe and well tolerated, there are a few potential downsides to be aware of, especially if consumed daily.
+While lemon water is generally safe and well-tolerated, there are a few potential downsides to be aware of, especially if consumed daily.

 One of the biggest concerns is tooth enamel erosion.
 Lemon juice is highly acidic due to its citric acid content, and frequent exposure to acid can gradually weaken enamel, making teeth more sensitive and prone to cavities.
-To reduce the risk, it’s best to drink lemon water through a straw and rinse your mouth with plain water afterward.
+To reduce the risk, it’s best to drink lemon water through a straw and rinse your mouth with plain water afterwards.

 Some people may also experience digestive discomfort from drinking lemon water, particularly on an empty stomach.
 The acidity can trigger acid reflux or heartburn, especially in individuals who are prone to gastroesophageal reflux disease (GERD).
 If you notice discomfort after drinking lemon water, it may be best to consume it after a meal rather than first thing in the morning.